mongodb/mongo/src/mongo/db/repl/README.md

 the transaction is aborted without an explicit `abortTransaction` command.
 However, prepared transactions cannot be implicitly aborted, since they can only complete after a `commitTransaction` or `abortTransaction` command from the `TransactionCoordinator`.
-As a result, any attempt to start a new transaction on a session that already has a prepared trasaction on it will fail with a `PreparedTransactionInProgress` error.
+As a result, any attempt to start a new transaction on a session that already has a prepared transaction on it will fail with a `PreparedTransactionInProgress` error.

 Additionally, the only operations that can be run on a prepared transaction are